tueimage/essential-skills/medical-images.md

 `*.mhd` files are used in Elastix and the ITK software packages.
 These files can be opened using the SimpleITK package, which is a rather schizophrenic translation of ITK to Python.
 The functions in this package do *not* adhere to Python conventions.
 For example, all functions have capitalized camel case names (i.e. `ReadImage` instead of `read_image`).
+The following code loads an image from the `example_data` folder in this repository and then retrieves the array of pixel intensities as a NumPy array.

 ```python
 import SimpleITK as sitk